andrejbronz/andrejbronz/README.md

 - 👋 Hi, I’m @andrejbronz
 - 👀 I’m interested in my profile
-- 🌱 I’m currently learning everything about everything
+- 🌱 I’m currently learning everything about seven
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...